gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [] in mutation functions, is the first operand always the one being mutated?
 * [] do mutation functions return a value?
 HOw does Base do it?
 * [] write a style guide to structure contributions and make consistent our approach here.
+      * [] shouldshould the tests be structured such that by reading them, you learn how the program works? and to what extent, to not having domain specific knowledge?
+I think yes tests that parallelized evaluations work as expected. but idk about like, safe usage of files so a 'user' doesn't break their local data. and should it go even further to the correct syntactical use of svectors vs mvectors? i think these are too far, unless this becomes both a research AND teaching repo.

 #### bugfixes from prior versions

 ### perf considerations
 * [] are inbounds valid in the force vector calculations?
 I have not researched this thoroughly to know
 * [] can we improve neighbor list performance by calling all neighbor -related functions at the place where we currently `push!` a pair to the pair list?
 Uneven memory access vs. severely many small allocations.
 Result may differ between a data vectors stored as SVecs vs MVecs as well

+### function requests / wishes
+* [] particle arrangement based on coulomb potential -- like salt crystals, they stay in place because forces are balanced

 ### Version 0.00.5